ArthurGareginyan/best-preloader/readme.txt

 An easy to use, with intuitive interface, WordPress plugin that gives you the ability to add the preloader (animated loading screen indicator) to your website in a simple and elegant way.

 This plugin give you finer control over preloader, it can be configured on the plugin settings page.
 You can select where the preloading page will be showed, such as home page or all pages.
 You can replace default preloader image with your own image.
-You can change the size of image, and etc. If you want more options then tell us and we will be happy to add it.
+You can change the size of image, and etc. If you want more options, then let us know and we will be happy to add them.

 Also you don't need to edit any file of your theme, this plugin will do everything for you.
 It's just plug and play, no tedious configurations or hacks, just install, enable and start enjoying the preloader.
 Preloader will be responsive and compatible with all major browsers.
 It will work with any theme!